-The TSA also allude to another issue you might face, when they make clear that the final word is down to the security agents at the airport.
+The TSA also alludes to another issue you might face, when they make clear that the final word is down to the security agents at the airport.

 OK, so what about airport security?

-My personal thoughts on the matter is that just because you CAN doesn’t mean you SHOULD.
+My personal thought on the matter is that just because you CAN doesn’t mean you SHOULD.

 Although the guidance is very clear, listing specific flashpoints and volume requirements, the security agent may ask you to discard any adhesives anyway.